Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "That’s right.
 You here to return it?"

 Little glanced down at Maunton.
-"Uh… actually miss, we have to inform you that your license to carry has been suspended and the gun will remain in the evidence lockup."
+"Uh... actually miss, we have to inform you that your license to carry has been suspended and the gun will remain in the evidence lockup."

 "...It’s been what?"
 Allison demanded.

 "Just until the prosecutor’s finished their investigation," he explained.
-Allison stared at him long enough that, huge though he was, he shifted uncomfortably. "...Um…"
+Allison stared at him long enough that, huge though he was, he shifted uncomfortably. "...Um..."

 "How about you run that by me in full, from the top," Allison suggested, glancing down from the big guy to his partner. "**What** investigation?"